fmay/cc-html-intro-1-first-web-page/.guides/sections.md

 layout: ""

 ---
-The 'id' attribute is not nearly as useful as the 'class' attribute and much more restrictive.
+Let's start with a slighly formal definition of an `id`.

-> A class can be used any number of times on a single HTML page.
-An 'id' can only be used one single time.
+> An 'id' identifies a single HTML element on a page and can only be used one single time, therefore.

-In fact, you could use a class instead of an id, athough not the other way round as the id can only be used once.

 ##Our example
-In our example we have used an id to override the color of the title of the second verse.
+In our example we have used an `id` to override the color of the title of the second verse only.

-In our HTML we have
+In `index.html` we have

 ```
 <h2 id='red-head'>Second Verse</h2>